Georgia Driving Rules & Resources

 Restrictions

-- May not drive between the hours of 12:00 midnight and 5:00 a.m, no exceptions.
+• You may not drive between 12:00 midnight and 5:00 a.m., with no exceptions.

 Phase 3: Getting Your Class C Driver's License